sumandas27/kee/README.md

 * `cmake`
 * `vcpkg` & its relevant setup.

+**Steps:**
+1. Clone the repository and navigate to the root directory.
+2. Run `git submodule update --init --recursive`

+    > [!NOTE]
+    > See `NOTE:` comment in `CMakeLists.txt` for why git submodules are used in conjunction with `vcpkg`.

+3. Follow further installation steps below depending on your platform:

 ### **Windows:**

 **Additional prerequisites:**
 * `Visual Studio 2022`

-**Steps:**
-1. Clone the repository and navigate to the root directory.
+**Additional Steps:**
-2. Run the following command (on one line):
+4. Run the following command (on one line):

     ```sh
     cmake